ErosDevFS/ErosDevFS/README.md

 #### I started programming seriously when I was 15.
 I took a couple of important courses for my career.
 One of them was Master in Python: Python 3 (Django and Flask).
 I remember how much I enjoyed this course because Python was so easy to understand and write; it gave me a real sense of freedom when coding.

 ## 🛠 Skills
+###Frontend

 - Javascript
 - HTML
 - CSS
 - Boostrap
+- TailwindCss
+- ReactJS

+###Backend
+- Postman
 - Git & Git Hub
-- Python 3(Djando, Flask & Tkinter)
+- Python 3(Django, Flask & Tkinter)
 - PHP
+- PostgreSQL
-- ReactJS
+- MongoDB
+- API Integration & Creation

 ## Currently:
 🧑‍💻 I'm currently working on my portfolio
-🧠 Learning more about ReactJS
+🧠 Learning about creation of APIS
 🧱 Working on some personal projects